lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 When I tried to emulate low-level device on my MacBook the performance for drag&drop increased a lot from 5-10 fps to 50-60 fps!

 Another way to improve the widget is to make it as small as possible in terms of dependencies.
-There is no sense to remove React from the solution, because it is already used in the main client's application.
+There is no sense to remove React from the solution because it is already used in the main client's application.
 We can remove `Konva` dependency and draw everything with SVG, but it can drop realtime performance

 > The bad SVG performance is just a guess and may not be true.
-For large apps it is better to make prototype with all possible approaches and see which one works better.
+For large apps, it is better to make a prototype with all possible approaches and see which one works better.

 The next step will is to make `react-konva` dependency as small as possible.
-But default `Konva` codebase is large, it has many shapes, filters, etc. In out case we don't need all of these, accept some shapes.
+But default `Konva` codebase is large, it has many shapes, filters, etc. In our case we don't need all of these, accept some shapes.
 To make it smaller we can do this:

 ```javascript
 // instead of: